ianwitecki/ApacheSparkCode/sparkgraphx.md

 ## All Descriptors

-1. There are two connected components.
-Component 0 has 22,546 nodes and Component 1 has 1 node.
+1. There are 878 connected components.
+One component has 13,610 nodes and the rest have under 5 nodes.

 1. The top words by page rank are:
 |Page Rank        | Descriptor       |
 |-----------------|------------------|